Learn how to make hand rolls (called temaki sushi) with seasoned sushi rice, smoked salmon, avocado, cucumber, sprouts and mushrooms.

 4. Prep bell pepper, cucumber and avocado, cutting all into long, thin 4 inch strips.
 Place each in individual bowls.

-5. Place the sprouts in a bowl and smoked salmon on a small platter or plate (separating it)
+5. Place the sprouts in a bowl and the smoked salmon on a small platter or plate (separating it)

 6. Cut Nori sheets in half, so you have two rectangles out of each sheet.